legend80s/dict/README.md

 - **Light weight**: Zero dependencies.
 - **Built with speed in mind**:
   - It's a CLI but not use commander or inquirer or yargs and chalk!
+Just native Node.js [`parseArgs`](https://nodejs.org/docs/latest/api/util.html#utilparseargsconfig).
-  - No cheerio, node-html-parser or request library just use Robust regular expressions to parse and native  `fetch`.
+  - No cheerio, node-html-parser or request library.
+Use Node.js `fetch` to request.
+And [vm](https://nodejs.org/docs/latest/api/vm.html) to evaluate script and use Robust regular expressions as fallback to parse when failed.
   - Instead of heavy renderer charmbracelet/glow, we use our own lightweight markdown render—yet the output still looks gorgeous.
-- **Robust**: Use double source: openapi and html.
+- **Robust**: Use double source: script, HTML or openapi.
 Downgrade to `https.request` when `fetch` not supported.
-- Speak 👄: `pnpx ydd vite --speak`.
+- Speak 👄: `pnpx ydd vite --speak` (Macos only).

 ## TODO